Monochromatic Rooms: Should the Ceiling Match Everything?

 Monochromatic rooms are trending for good reason.
 They create a unified, serene look that can make even small spaces feel intentional and well-designed.
 Using variations of the same color—lighter or darker shades of one hue—can create depth and visual balance without overwhelming the senses.

 But the ceiling?
 That’s the wild card.
 Traditionally, ceilings are painted white to open up a room and reflect light.
 However, more designers today are breaking that rule to create moodier, more immersive spaces.
-Ash Painting of Eugene Oregon, for example, has completed dozens of projects where the ceiling matched the walls, and the results ranged from cozy reading nooks to elegant living rooms that felt taller and more cohesive.
+Ash Painting of Central Oregon, for example, has completed dozens of projects where the ceiling matched the walls, and the results ranged from cozy reading nooks to elegant living rooms that felt taller and more cohesive.

 When Matching the Ceiling Works